-According to Article 88 (UK) of L1-Dir, Basic Own Funds is defined as the sum of the excess of assets over liabilities (reduced by the amount of own shares held by the insurance or reinsurance undertaking) and subordinated liabilities.
+According to Rulebook Own Funds part, basic own funds is defined as the sum of the excess of assets over liabilities (reduced by the amount of own shares held by the insurance or reinsurance undertaking) and subordinated liabilities.

-The components of the excess of assets over liabilities are valued in accordance with Article 75 (UK) and Section 2 of the Directive, which states that all assets and liabilities must be measured on market consistent principles.
+The components of the excess of assets over liabilities are valued in accordance with the Rulebook Valuation part, which requires that all assets and liabilities must be valued at the amount for which they could be exchanged, ransferred or settled between knowledgeable willing parties in an arm's length transaction.